 6. Improves wound healing

 Antioxidants are clearly a powerful force.
-The strong combination of antioxidants and vitamin E found in argan oil can be used to help wounds and cuts heal faster.
+The strong combination of antioxidants and vitamin E found in argan oil can be used to .
 You can take argan oil supplements regularly to experience this benefit throughout your body.

 7. Soothes atopic dermatitis